conjurinc/apidocs/api.md

 |404|Existing layer or host not found|

 + Parameters
-    + id: jenkins%2Fslaves (string) - ID of the layer, query-escaped
+    + id: redis (string) - ID of the layer, query-escaped
-    + hostid: demo%3Ahost%3Aslave01 (string) - Fully qualified ID of the host to remove, query-escaped
+    + hostid: conjur:host:redis001 (string) - Fully qualified ID of the host to remove, query-escaped

 + Request (application/json)
     + Headers